Dogs Also Go Through An Angsty Teenage Stage, Claims New Study

 “It’s very important that owners don’t punish their dogs for disobedience or start to pull away from them emotionally at this time,” Asher warned.

-“This would be likely to make any problem behavior worse, as it does in human teens.”
+“This would be likely to make any problem behaviour worse, as it does in human teens.”

 In other canine-related news, two dogs have been helping a New York company stay afloat during the coronavirus lockdown orders.
 As was previously reported by The Inquisitr, Six Harbors Brewing Company in Long Island has vastly improved the delivery experience by sending their two dogs, Barley and Buddy, to make the adorable drop-offs.